Patryk-Stefanski/WebAppDevCA1/README.md

 ## Overview.

-Source code for  a movie librarly app created for Web App Development 2.
+Source code for  a movie librarly app created for Web App Development 2 .Read me outlines all new features and views added.

 ### Features.
-[ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

 + Firebase Authentication
 + Sorting of Movies
 + Private Routes